The Ultimate Guide to Mastering the Pet Care Meet & Greet

 TTP-CTA-4-V2

-Before the Meet & Greet
+Before The Meet & Greet

 Initial Phone Call

-Having your prospective clients fill out their pet’s information and sign your contract before the Meet & Greet can save you both time during the meeting.
-It can also be another indication as to whether your potential client is serious about using your services.
-If you use pet sitting software like Time To Pet, clients can quickly and easily fill out all this information online.
-If you don't have pet sitting software, consider emailing your paperwork to the client beforehand.
-Once the client has completed everything and you've reviewed it, you can contact the client to schedule the Meet & Greet.
+Requiring your prospective clients to fill out this information before your Meet & Greet can help further indicate how serious they are about using your pet care services and aren’t just shopping around for the best deal.
+If you use pet sitting software like Time To Pet, clients can quickly and efficiently fill out all of their information online and have it accessible in one centralized location should they need to make any changes or updates.
+If you don’t have pet sitting software, consider emailing your client any required paperwork beforehand.
+Once they have completed everything and you have reviewed it, you can contact the client to schedule the Meet & Greet.
+This way, you have ensured they have completed everything necessary to receive services from you and your company before meeting with them.

 Pet care meet and greet in living room for pet sitting or dog walking

-What to Bring to the Meet & Greet
+What To Bring To The Meet & Greet

-Steps to a Great Meet & Greet
+Steps To Conducting A Great Meet & Greet

 What to bring for a pet sitting or dog walking meet and greet